 NP Nonlinear Processes in Geosciences

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Costanza Rodda for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Costanza Rodda for the poster/PICO entitled:

 Atmospheric-like rotating annulus experiment: gravity wave emission from baroclinic jet (Rodda, C.; Borcia, I.; Harlander, U.)